Robust Robustness: Robustness in maxmin applications

 \subsection{Multi-good monopoly problem}

-\cite{Carroll2017} considers a maxmin version of the multi-good monopoly problem.\footnote{The Bayesian version is analyzed in \cite{DaskalakisDeckelbaumTzamos2017} and \cite{KleinerManelli2019}.
-The setting of \cite{Carroll2017} applies beyond the multi-good monopoly problem.
-The key assumption is that the agent's utility is additively separable across the component screening problems.} There are $K$ goods, where $K \geq 2$.
-The agent's type $\th = (\th_1, \ldots, \th_K) \in \R_+^K$ specifies his valuation for each of the $K$ goods.
-The principal knows the distribution of the agent's valuation for each good, but not the joint distribution of the valuations.
+\cite{Carroll2017} considers a maxmin version of the multi-good monopoly problem.
+There are $K$ goods, where $K \geq 2$.
+Fix a valuation upper bound $M > 0$.
+The agent's type $\th = (\th_1, \ldots, \th_K) \in \Th = [0,M]^K$ specifies his valuation for each of the $K$ goods.
+The agent's valuation for a bundle of goods equals the sum of the valuations of the goods in the bundle.
+The principal knows the marginal distribution of the agent's valuation for each good, but not the joint distribution of the valuations.
 Formally, the principal seeks a revenue guarantee over all joint distributions with fixed marginals $\pi_1, \ldots, \pi_K$.
-By \citet[Theorem 2.1, p.~458]{Carroll2017}, it is maxmin-optimal for the principal to screen the agent separately along each dimension, i.e., to post for each good $k$ a price $\hat{p}_k \in \argmax_{p} p \cdot \pi_k [ p, \infty)$.
-The value function induced by this mechanism is continuous outside of the set $\cup_{k=1}^{K} \{ \th \in \R_+^K: \th_k = \hat{p}_k \}$.
-As long as $\pi_k ( \{ \hat{p}_k\} ) = 0$ for each $k$, the payoff guarantee from this mechanism is robust (by \cref{res:robustness_continuity}.\ref{it:closure}).
-Here, posting a single price for each good yields a robust payoff guarantee, in contrast to the earlier monopoly selling example with a median constraint.\footnote{With a single good, given a continuous prior over the agent's valuation, the Bayesian expected revenue from any posted price is robust (by \cref{res:robustness_continuity}.\ref{it:lsc}).} In this problem, none of the priors in the ambiguity set assigns positive probability to the event that the agent's valuation equals the posted price.
+By \citet[Theorem 2.1, p.~458]{Carroll2017}, it is maxmin-optimal for the principal to screen the agent separately along each dimension, i.e., to post for each good $k$ a price $\hat{p}_k \in \argmax_{p} p \cdot \pi_k ([ p, M])$.
+The value function induced by this mechanism is continuous outside of the set $\cup_{k=1}^{K} \{ \th \in \Th: \th_k = \hat{p}_k \}$.
+If $\pi_k ( \{ \hat{p}_k\} ) = 0$ for each $k$, then the payoff guarantee from this mechanism is robust (by \cref{res:robustness_continuity}.\ref{it:closure}).
+On the other hand, if there is some $k$ such that $\pi_k ( \{ \hat{p}_k\} ) > 0$ and $\hat{p}_k > 0$, then the payoff guarantee is not robust; the reasoning is similar to the monopoly selling example with a median constraint (\cref{sec:monopoly}).